AirVantage/airvantage.github.io/_posts/tutorials/2013-11-15-beagleboneblack-mqtt.markdown

 Register your system
 --------------------

-The registrtration procedure is decribed in the [MQTT Tutorial](/tutorials/2013/11/12/mqtt-protocol/), follow theses steps and use previously noted _serial-number_ and _name_ of the BeagleBone to create a system for your device.
+The registration procedure is decribed in the [MQTT Tutorial](/tutorials/2013/11/12/mqtt-protocol/), follow theses steps and use previously noted _serial-number_ and _name_ of the BeagleBone to create a system for your device.

 Send and Receive data
 ---------------------